NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 [Sahih al Bukhari 6130](https://sunnah.com/bukhari:6130)

 > Narrated 'Aisha: I used to play with the dolls in the presence of the Prophet, and my girl friends also used to play with me.
 When Allah's Messenger  used to enter (my dwelling place) they used to hide themselves, but the Prophet would call them to join and play with me.
 (The playing with the dolls and similar images is forbidden, but it was allowed for 'Aisha at that time, as she was **a little girl, not yet reached the age of puberty.**) (Fath-ul-Bari page 143, Vol.13)

+Aisha, the favorite wife of Muhammad, was 6 years old when Muhammad married her, and he had sex with their when she was only 9 years old.
+She was prepubescent, still playing with dolls together with her playmates.
+Dolls are usually forbidden but we're allowed for Aisha since she was a "little girl" so young that normal Islamic rules didn't yet apply to her.

 See also: